 High Level Overview of Obstructive Sleep Apnea (OSA)

-Obstructive sleep apnea is a sleeping disorder and medical condition where you repeatedly stop breathing many time throughout the night due to some kind of physical ‘obstruction’ in your airway.
-Namely, this obstruction is often your throat closing, though your tongue or tonsils may also contribute to the airway being blocked.
+Obstructive sleep apnea is a sleeping disorder and medical condition where you repeatedly stop breathing many times throughout the night due to a physical obstruction of your airway, most often due to your throat closing, but also potentially because of tongue or tonsils.

 OSA happens when the throat muscles in the back of your throat relax, causing the airway to narrow and your tongue to cleave to the back of your mouth, instigating snoring and a closed airway.
 When this happens you stop breathing and eventually rouse awake to begin breathing again, but you likely won’t remember ever waking up during the middle of the night.

 This process can happen many times per hour:

 - Mild OSA: 5-14 apneas per hour of sleep

 - Moderate OSA: 15-30 apneas per hour of sleep

 - Severe OSA: 30+ apneas per hour of sleep

 The risks are still the same with mild, moderate, and severe OSA, the only difference may be the prevalence of the symptoms.